fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m1-exercise-create-classes-and-objects-in-csharp.md

 1. Switch to the Program.cs file

-    The Program.cs file is where you write the code that creates instances of the `BankCustomer` class.

-1. In the Program.cs file, add the following code to create an instance of the `BankCustomer` class:

-    At this point, the Program.cs file should be empty.
+    You're using the Program.cs file to create instances of the `BankCustomer` class, but at this point it should be empty.
 If the "hello, world" code is still present, delete it now.

-1. Add a `using` statement that specifies the namespace defined by the customer `BankCustomer` class.
+1. To create a `using` statement that specifies the namespace defined by the customer `BankCustomer` class, add the following code to the Program.cs file:

     ```csharp